git/git.github.io/SoC-2015-Ideas.md

 One difficulty with this project is to identify uncontroversial cases (where Git should merge without complaining) and all the possible corner-cases.

+### Convert scripts to builtins

+Many components of Git are still in the form of shell and Perl scripts.
+While this is an excellent choice as long as the functionality is improved, it causes problems in production code – in particular on multiple platforms, e.g. Windows (think: POSIX-to-Windows path conversion issues).

+The idea of this project is to dive into the Git source code and convert, say, `git-add--interactive.perl` and/or `git stash` into proper C code, making it a so-called "built-in".